 14. Comfort, Comfort Now My People

-This hymn reminds us that we can only find true comfort in the Lord.
+This hymn reminds us that true comfort comes from the Lord.
 The hymnist quotes from Isaiah 40 throughout this piece, reflecting on the gentle words of the Lord to Jerusalem, the peace gifted to us from God, and the boundless amount of grace given to cover our sins.

 “This song reminds us that there are no places too low or too high for God’s comfort to not only reach, but make sure and steady.” – Brittany Ford